 To make my number cake LEGO themed, I frosted Oreos to put on top.
 Holding them and frosting them entirely was tricky, so I used a piping bag to try and fill in the gaps.

 I also piped around the border where the cake met the board to cover up all the messy parts.
-Then, I used a fine tip to pipe “LEGO” on each button/knob/round thing (what are those called?!).
+Then, I used a fine tip (I like this set from Wilton for fine details) to pipe “LEGO” on each button/knob/round thing (what are those called?!).

 Not bad, if you stand 20 feet away, or are in constant motion like a 7 year old!
 I think this would look really good with fondant, but I am not that skilled.